EC Position Descriptions

 Vice President for Programming

 2 Positions: 1 for Audiology; 1 for Speech-Language Pathology

 - Identify issues and forecast needs and trends of students enrolled in audiology or speech-language pathology programs.

-- Plan and execute NSSLHA events at the ASHA Convention.
+- Plan and execute NSSLHA events at the ASHA Convention and/or virtually.

 - Serve as the EC liaison to ASHA's Council for Clinical Certification in Audiology and Speech-Language Pathology.